raginmari/RAGTextField/README.md

 #### The underline view

-Use the class `UnderlineView` to better approximate the look and feel of the Android/Material text field; it draws an underline below the text.
+Use the class `UnderlineView` to draw an underline below the text.
+The line can be colored and animated.
 Assign an instance of the class to the `textBackgroundView` property of the text field.
 The animation of the line has to be triggered manually, for example from a `UITextFieldDelegate` implementation.
+The example project uses the unterline view.

 ## Known issues